sindresorhus/np/readme.md

 If publishing a scoped package for the first time, `np` will prompt you to ask if you want to publish it publicly.

+**Note:** When publishing a scoped package, the first ever version you publish has to be done interactively using `np`.
+If not, you cannot use `np` to publish future versions of the package.

 ### Private Org-scoped packages

 To publish a [private Org-scoped package](https://docs.npmjs.com/creating-and-publishing-an-org-scoped-package#publishing-a-private-org-scoped-package), you need to set the access level to `restricted`.
 You can do that by adding the following to your `package.json`: